Have you ever caught your little one slowly crawling towards an electrical outlet, and a part of you freaked out while helping them?

 Generally, any cord that is longer than 7″ can become a potential choking hazard to our children.

-It’s a general rule that we don’t put cables or cords or other electrical equipment where people would walk; otherwise, they might trip.
+My general rule is that I don’t put cables or cords or other electrical equipment where people would walk; otherwise, they might trip.

 The same goes for baby-proofing our homes!

-We need to avoid putting cords near where our little ones often are, or we’ll risk getting them into trouble!
+Avoid putting cords near where our little ones often are, or you’ll risk getting them into trouble!